SamuelALSN/whatsapp-chat-discussion-analyse/README.md

 Total number of times the user sent and recieved the words "amen", "akpe", "merci", "nagode", "imela", "thanks", "thank you", "alhamdulillah", "shukran".

  ## Getting started
- clone the repository
+ Clone the repository
- Go to the clone folder and run index.html
+ Go to the folder created by the clone repo and lauch index.html